keras-team/keras-hub/CONTRIBUTING.md

 # Contribution guide

-KerasNLP is an actively growing project and community!
+KerasHub is an actively growing project and community!
 We would love for you to get involved.
-Below are instructions for how to plug into KerasNLP development.
+Below are instructions for how to plug into KerasHub development.

 ## Background reading